shirutan/StardewValleyMods/SpaceCore/docs/README.md

 * New tile actions
     * `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
     * `spacechase0.SpaceCore_OpenGlobalInventory inventoryId` - open a global inventory with the given ID
+    * A few dungeon-specific ones, listed in Dungeons section.
 * New touch actions
     * `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
 * New trigger actions